tultstc/HumanActivityRecognition/README.md

-# STC-VideoAnalysis
+# STC-VideoAnalysisHAR

-STC-VideoAnalysis (fork from [VisionFlow](https://github.com/dan246/VisionFlow)) is a backend application designed for image recognition and notification systems.
+STC-VideoAnalysisHAR (fork from [VisionFlow](https://github.com/dan246/VisionFlow) and combined with mmaction [MMAction](https://github.com/open-mmlab/mmaction2.git)) is a backend application designed for human action recognition systems.
 This project utilizes the Flask framework and leverages PostgreSQL for data management.
 Redis is integrated to handle the processing and distribution of camera images.
 All environments can be configured and managed using Docker.

 ## Table of Contents